ooddle

 How to Choose

 Beginners should start with Nike Run Club or Runna.
 Both have entry-level programs that build aerobic base without overreaching.
 Avoid plans that prescribe four or five hard sessions per week to a beginner.
-They produce injuries.
+They produce injuries and burnout.
+Slow, gradual base-building is what makes a runner who lasts.

 Intermediate runners with a specific race goal should look at Runna.
 The adaptive plans handle the schedule shifts that derail static programs.
-Serious runners with a Garmin should use Garmin Connect for the depth.
+Serious runners with a Garmin should use Garmin Connect for the depth, possibly alongside Runna for the prescriptive coaching that Garmin does not provide.

 Where ooddle Fits

 We built ooddle to handle the broader system around running, not running itself.
 The Movement pillar covers running, but it integrates with Recovery, Mind, and Metabolic.
 This means a hard week of running shifts food and sleep recommendations.
 A high-stress week pulls back on running intensity automatically.
-The training does not exist in isolation.
+The training does not exist in isolation, which is the gap that running-only apps cannot bridge.

 The runners who improve year after year are not the ones following the most aggressive plans.
 They are the ones whose plans survive contact with real life.